Delaunay/GKMachineLearning/README.rst

    :target: https://delaunay.github.io/GKMachineLearning/
    :alt: Documentation Status

-UE5 plugin providing tools for machine learning
+UE5 plugin providing tools for machine learning.
+This plugin documents how to use the MLAdapter plugin for machine learning by reimplementing the Cartpole environment.

 .. image:: /_static/Cartpole_big.png